 - deciduous tree: alder, maple, aspen, other

 - evergreen tree: fir, cedar, pine, other

 - shrubs

 - grass

 - pasture

 - crop or grain

-- wet soil plants: cattail, buttercup, bull-rush, skunk cabbage; other
+- wet soil plants: cattail, buttercup, bull-rush, skunk cabbage, other

 - water plants: water lily, eelgrass, milfoil, other

+- other

 - other types of vegetation

 b.
-What kind and amount of vegetation will be removed or altered?
-Grass and weeds.
+What kind and amount of vegetation will be removed or altered? · Grass and weeds.

 c.
 List threatened or endangered species known to be on or near the site.
+N/A a.
+Circle any birds and animals which have been observed on or known to be on or near the site: N/A

-N/A d.
-List proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: Bark and shrubs.
+d.
+List proposed landscaping, use of native plants, or other measures to preserve

+or enhance vegetation on the site, if any:

+Bark and shrubs.